Skip to main content

 Overview

 Client is the main entry point for the Mirador SDK.
-It handles authentication and creates trace builders.
+It handles authentication, plugin registration, sampling, and creates trace builders.

 Import